 Because cyberbullying takes place outside of the physical classroom, it’s easy for teachers and other adults to miss.
 Online, people can say and do things anonymously, with little fear of getting caught.
 As a result, victims often suffer in silence.

-Most schools have shifted to online distance learning, a change that will stay in effect at least through the end of the school year.
-For some, it’s a relief to no longer deal with bullying in the classroom.
+For some, online distance learning, will come as a relief as they no longer deal with bullying in the classroom.
 But the harassment may continue.

 The global situation with COVID-19 has upended most people’s lives.
 Routines have changed, social distancing is the new normal, and anxiety has skyrocketed.
 People feel like they’ve lost control.
 Sometimes, they lash out.